avturchin/minduploading/README.md

 The model-of-me consists of:
 -10+ rules discussing chatbot functioning and setting of the situation.
 The situation is set that in the morning I get a message from facebook.
 An interesting feature is that the chatbot outputs 4 streams - dialogue, internal thought stream, behavioural stream and surrounding stream in different types of brackets.

--400+ rules, partly similar to the expert system which describes my core traits + very important memories -An example of my stream of thought written down via automatic writing -Abstracts of my scientific articles
+-400+ rules, partly similar to the expert system which describes my core traits + very important memories -An example of my stream of thought written down via automatic writing.
+-Abstracts of my scientific articles.
--Examples of poetry
+-Examples of poetry.
--Examples of my chat logs
+-Examples of my chat logs.
--List of bad words or expressions or unknown to me things which I update based on what chat-bot produces (a variant of RLHF) -List of the best outputs of the chatbot
+-List of bad words or expressions or unknown to me things which I update based on what chat-bot produces (a variant of RLHF).
+-List of the best outputs of the chatbot.
--some of my tweets
+-some of my tweets.
 -Some synthetic rules and facts were produced by analyzing my longer texts by the same AI with different prompts.

 Failure modes I observed:
 -chadification.
 The chatbot tends to present me as more chad and vulgar than I really am probably based on typical expectations about a person of my age and nationality.
-This includes hallucinated memories of vulgar acts which I didn't do. + failure to produce thin jokes
+This includes hallucinated memories of vulgar acts which I didn't do. + failure to produce thin jokes.
 -Waluigi effect in the direction of AI assistant.
 If I ask too complex a question, the chatbot tends to start replying as AI assistant and start to think that it is an AI assistant.
 -Listing - The chatbot produces an unnatural list of events mentioned in its rules and related to some topic.
 -Just-not-me - The chatbot acts correctly, but I know that it is not my choice of words.
 -Forgetting and hallucinating some names.
 Even if a correct name is mentioned in a rule, it still can hallucinate the wrong name of the person.
 -Ignoring subtle rules.
 Like 'be gentler'